AdelysAlberto/challenge-podcast/README.md

 Below, I leave you the link to visit a small mockup that I have made in figma to use as a design guide.
 [Figma Mockup](https://www.figma.com/file/sXI0I2XZaDtfcHmUze2e82/Challenge-PODCAST?node-id=0%3A1)

+In this project I have applied clean architecture, and other good practices to maintain a clean code.

 **Readme sections**